You can contact our dedicated Mortgage Arrears Information Helpline on 0761 07 4050 (Monday to Friday, 9:30am to 5pm)

 New Beginning is a not-for-profit organisation which aims to represent people in this situation.

 Other organisations that provide advice and assistance include the Irish Mortgage Holders Organisation (IMHO) and Phoenix Project Ireland.
-IMHO has announced a new service, whereby customers of AIB Group can contact IMHO for direct assistance in dealing with the bank about their mortgage arrears.
+IMHO has arrangements with 2 banking organisations – AIB Group and KBC Bank, whereby customers can contact IMHO for direct assistance (free of charge) in dealing with these banks about their mortgage arrears.